stefanreuther/c2ng/README.txt

   can get sourcecode, build it yourself, and modify if you wish.
 See
   <doc/HackingGuide.txt> for instructions.

-  As of mid-2020, this project is still in the process of source code conversion from older (PCC1, PCC2) versions; I often rework large parts or add incomplete code.
-The git repository therefore contains only released versions for now.
-I plan on switching to a git-based development when the port is complete.
+  Since 2.40.10 (May 2021), c2ng is maintained in a public git repository.
+You are welcome to submit bug reports, patches, or pull requests.

-  You can (and should!) still submit bug reports and patches if you wish.
+  Be aware that this project is still in the process of source code conversion from older (PCC1, PCC2) versions; I often rework large parts or add incomplete code.

 Contact